 No direct evidence was found to assess this pressure.
 As the larvae of Mytilus edulis are planktonic and are transported by water movements, barriers that reduce the degree of tidal excursion may alter the supply of Mytilus edulis to suitable habitats from source populations.
-However, the presence of barriers may enhance local population supply by preventing the loss of larvae from enclosed habitats.
+However the presence of barriers may enhance local population supply by preventing the loss of larvae from enclosed habitats.
 This species is therefore potentially sensitive to barriers that restrict water movements, whether this will lead to beneficial or negative effects will depend on whether enclosed populations are sources of larvae or are 'sink' populations that depend on outside supply of larvae to sustain the local population.

 Sensitivity assessment.
-As this habitat is potentially sensitive to changes in tidal excursion and exchange, resistance is assessed as 'Medium' and resilience as 'High', sensitivity is, therefore 'Low'.
+As this habitat is potentially sensitive to changes in tidal excursion and exchange through larval supply, resistance is assessed as 'Medium' and resilience as 'High' (as larval supply would recover when the barrier was removed), sensitivity is therefore 'Low'.